catalyst-cloud/catalystcloud-docs/source/kubernetes/private-cluster.rst

 * ``floating_ip_enabled: false``
   When enabled it will assign a floating IP to all cluster master and worker nodes.
-This means that all nodes are accessible from the internet, which is not recommended.
+This means that all nodes are accessible from the Internet, which is not recommended.

   It's an attribute of cluster template, but it *can* be override when creating